BuildTheEarth/docs-website/docs/intro/index.md

 With this, we use a variety of online tools such as:

-* Google Maps: used to find the coordinate position of everything on Earth.
+- Google Maps: used to find the coordinate position of everything on Earth.
-* Google Streetview: used to view 360° images of the Earth.
+- Google Streetview: used to view 360° images of the Earth.
-* Google Earth: used to find the height/altitude of things like buildings or mountains.
+- Google Earth: used to find the height/altitude of things like buildings or mountains.

-We also use Youtube videos or pictures found online, in addition to many country or region-specific map services.
+We also use YouTube videos or pictures found online, in addition to many country or region-specific map services.

 ## Build Teams